labyrinthinesecurity/kinglet/README.md

 # Samples and customization

 ## Samples
-When you run kinglet I or kinglet II, enter numbers 1 to 4 to select one of the samples.
+When you run kinglet in INTERACTVE mode, enter numbers 1 to 4 to select one of the samples.

 ## Customization